Flaskbush/bookbot/README.md

 ### How to use

-1. at the root directory of the projet:
+1. At the root directory of the projet, create a directory named "book":

         mkdir books

-2. download the book below and save it as a .txt file in the newly created directory "books".
+2. Download the book below and save it as a .txt file in the newly created directory "books".

         cd books
         curl -o frankenstein.txt https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt